BeadBeater

 Typical Operating Conditions

-1) Fill the chamber at least 1/2 full with ice-cold beads and the rest of the volume with cells suspended in cold extraction media.
-Using the standard large chamber, that would be about 200 ml of beads and 200 ml of buffer containing 1-80 g wet weight of cells.
-Homogenizing cells at lower concentrations is okay but, in the interest of efficient down-stream purification, it may be better to keep cell concentrations high by using a Small Chamber (accessory, #110803) designed to process 15 or 50 ml of cells.
-In all cases the chamber must be filled completely to the top, excluding as much air as possible as you lower the rotor assembly (don't forget the large gray rubber gasket!) into the Large Chamber.
-Screw on the ice water jacket (holding it up-side-down) to seal the chamber assembly.
-If temperature control is not a concern use the metal ring (it looks like a Mason jar lid) to seal the filled chamber instead of the ice water jacket.
+1) Fill the large, clear container or chamber 1/2 full with ice-cold beads and the rest of the volume with cells suspended in cold extraction media.
+Using the standard large polycarbonate chamber, that would be about 200 ml of beads and 200 ml of buffer containing 1-80 g wet weight of cells.
+Homogenizing cells at low concentrations is okay but, in the interest of efficient downstream purification, it is often better to keep cell extract concentrations high by using a Small Chamber (accessory, #110803) designed to process 15 or 50 ml of cell suspension.
+Lay the large black rubber gasket on the top lip of the filled chamber and gently lower the rotor assembly into the filled clear plastic chamber.
+It is important to leave as little air as possible in the filled chamber.
+Holding the chamber/gasket/rotor assembly in one hand and the ice-water jacket (the latter held upside-down) in the other hand, firmly screw them together.
+If temperature control is not a concern, use the plastic, threaded Ring (it looks a little like the outer ring a thick Mason jar lid) in place of the ice-water jacket to seal the filled chamber.

-2) Fill the ice water jacket with crushed ice and water and place the chamber on the BeadBeater motor.
-The bead-chain attached to the side of the motor is only used to hold down the Large Chamber when it is used without the ice-water jacket.
+2) Inverting the whole assembly, fill the ice water jacket with crushed ice and water and place the assembly on the BeadBeater motor base.
+The bead chain attached to the side of the motor base is only used to hold down a filled Large Chamber when it is sealed with the above plastic, threaded Ring.

-3) Operate the BeadBeater for a total of two-three minutes.
+3) Run the BeadBeater for about three minutes (5 min. maximum).
+The contents will be warm.
 For cooling considerations, see Temperature Control comments above.

 4) The homogenate can be recovered by simply decanting.
-To recover the entire product, one can either pour the homogenate, beads and all, into a Buchner funnel containing filter paper, and suction the homogenate out of the beads or one can attach a glass tube with a sintered glass tip (commonly used to aerate cultures) to a side arm flask and suck out the homogenate directly from the chamber.
+To recover the entire homogenate, pour the homogenate, beads and all, into a Buchner funnel containing a disc of Whatman #1 filter paper, and suction the homogenate out of the beads.
+Alternatively, attach a glass tube having a sintered glass tip (commonly used to aerate microbial cultures or fish tanks) to a side arm flask via a couple of feet of clear tygon tubing (rubber is too soft), insert the suction tube into the bottom of the chamber and suck out the homogenate.

-Beads can be reused about ten times.
-Soak them in a solution of lab detergent commonly used for glassware.
-Rinse the beads thoroughly and dry them overnight at 50 deg C in a glass or stainless steel tray.
-Beads can be autoclaved or baked, if desired.
-If you want to be sure your beads are free of all nucleic acids or nucleases, soak the beads for 5 minutes in a 1:10 dilution of ordinary household bleach solution.
+Wash the beads with water and then a detergent solution.
+Rinse the beads repeatedly with DI or RO water and dry them overnight at 50 deg C in a shallow glass or stainless steel tray.
+Properly cleaned beads will flow freely.
+If some of the beads loosely cake on the sides of the drying container, repeat the cleaning process.
+Clean beads can be autoclaved or baked if desired.
+If you need beads to be free of residual nucleic acids or nucleases, in place of the detergent wash soak the beads for 5 minutes in a 1:10 dilution of ordinary household bleach then rinse repetitively with water.

-Do not let a "dirty" chamber sit around.
-Residual cell homogenate is remarkably corrosive and will lead to jamming and leaking of the chamber.
+Do not let a 'dirty' chamber sit around.
+Residual cell homogenate is corrosive and will eventually lead to a jammed rotor and leaking chamber.
 Hand wash the plastic rotor assembly and chamber promptly.
-Also see cleaning details below...
+See below.

 Things Not To Do

-- Do Not fill the polycarbonate chamber more than ¾ full with glass or ceramic beads.
-Sample heating will be excessive and the motor may burn out.
+• Do Not fill the polycarbonate chamber more than ¾ full with glass or ceramic beads.
+Sample heating will be excessive and the Beadbeater motor may burn out.
 On the other hand, the chamber must be at least ½ full of beads in order to get good cell disruption.

-- Do Not use beads larger than 2.5 mm diameter with the Large Chamber nor larger than 1mm diameter with the 15 ml or 50 ml Small Chamber.
-Steel beads cannot be used - they are too heavy to be agitated.
+• Do Not use beads larger than 2.5 mm diameter with the Large Chamber and beads larger than 1mm diameter with the 15 ml or 50 ml Small Chambers.
+Steel beads cannot be used because they are too heavy to be agitated.

-- Do Not use larger vessels (Mason jars, etc.) with the BeadBeater.
-These containers will not achieve good homogenization and, if made of glass, may break and cause injury.
-BioSpec Products has extensive experience with the use of continuous bead-mills capable of processing multi-liter quantities of cell suspension.
+• Do Not use larger vessels (Mason jars, etc.) with the BeadBeater.
+These containers do not achieve good homogenization and, if made of glass, may shatter and cause injury.
+BioSpec Products has extensive experience with continuous bead-mills capable of processing multi-liter quantities of cell suspension.
 We would be happy to share our experience with you.

-- Do Not use flammable solvents in the chamber.
-The polycarbonate plastics in the chamber may be attacked.
-Furthermore, sparks from the BeadBeater motor might ignite leaking solvent or fumes.
+• DO NOT use flammable solvents in the chamber.
+The polycarbonate plastics in the chamber may be degraded.
+Furthermore, the BeadBeater brush-motor might ignite any leaking solvent or fumes.

 Cleaning BeadBeater Chambers

-Here is a method for thorough cleaning of BeadBeater chambers.
-It takes a minute or so more than simply washing out the intact chamber but will assure that the chamber components last longer.
+There is a method for thorough cleaning of BeadBeater chambers.
+It only takes a minute more than simply washing out the intact chamber but will assure that chamber components last longer.
 The rotor/shaft part of the BB homogenization chamber is temporarily removed from its black plastic bushing unit.
-In doing so, you will be able to remove any glass fragments that might have worked their way into the shaft and bushing area.
+In doing so, you remove any abrasive glass fragments that might have worked their way into the chamber's shaft and bushing area:

-- Holding the white Teflon rotor with your fingers so that it cannot rotate.
+1. Hold the white Teflon rotor with your fingers so that it cannot rotate.
 Invert the chamber and unscrew the black rubber clutch (the six toothed engaging wheel which mates to a similar clutch on the motor shaft).
-The shaft has a left-handed screw thread, so push on the slanted side of the teeth on the clutch (i.e. turn clockwise). -- Hopefully the clutch will come off without much effort.
-We apply silicone grease to the clutch threads on assembly, but if the enhanced cleaning procedure is not done soon after receiving a "new" unit, it soon becomes impossible to unscrew the clutch.
+The shaft has a left-handed screw thread, so push on the slanted side of the teeth on the clutch (i.e. turn it clockwise).
+Hopefully the clutch will come off without much effort.
+If this enhanced cleaning procedure is not adopted shortly after receiving a 'new' chamber, it soon becomes difficult to unscrew the clutch.